martinchrzan/ColorPicker/README.md

 ## Differences from the implementation in PowerToys
 - different set of color formats, vec4 is only here, however there are some missing
+- color meter feature (average color of an area)
 - quick colors history palette
 - different design
 - no telemetry